* Starter Estate Planning Bundle (including Legal Specialist Credits – CA) *(OnDemand Streaming or Recorded Packages)

 Partner

-Carico Macdonald Kil & Benz LLP
+Carico Glowacki Macdonald Kil & Benz LLP

 William G. Benz is a seasoned litigator in the firm’s trust and estate litigation and business transactions departments.
 He assists a broad array of clients, ranging from private professional fiduciaries to privately-owned companies.